 Students who drop a course before the end of the fourth week of a semester will receive a refund for their tuition and student service fee dependent on the date of the course withdrawal.
 For students who are leaving the College, this is the date that a properly completed "Leave of Absence" or "Withdrawal from School" form is received by the Office of Student Accounts.
 The exception to the refund policy is the College Fee, which is non-refundable effective as of the official first day of the semester.
-For the Spring 2013 semester, students will receive a refund for the following percentages, based on the date of January 22, 2013, the official first day of class:
+For the current semester, students will receive a refund for the following percentages, based the official first day of class:

-Please refer to the Academic Calendar for the Summer Session refund schedule.
+Please refer to the Academic Calendar for other important dates.

 **The amount of financial aid a student qualifies for can be affected when a student decreases their credit load, even if the College has received the financial aid funds.
 In some cases, a student who drops classes may OWE more money because of a reduction in the student's aid.**